 There are many reasons why cat owners may consider declawing their sweet little kitty.
 Maybe fluffy has a bad habit of scratching up the carpet or furniture.
 Or maybe your kitten has gotten a little testy and has started using his claws to let you know.
 In any case, you should do read this article before you make the decision to declaw your cat since there is much more to know that many pet owners are aware of.

-It’s not like a pedicure
+When you declaw your cat it’s not like a pedicure

 Imagine having your nail ripped off.
 Sounds pretty horrible right?
 Okay, now image surgically removing the first joint of your fingers.
 That sounds even worse.
 Declawing is an amputation procedure that involves removing the first joint in your cat’s toes.
 Not only is this painful, but it is also a major surgery with a lengthy recovery time.